 - Preheat the oven to 325°.

-- Serve with boiled red potatoes or buttered noodles.
+- Taste for seasonings and adjust as necessary.
+Serve with steamed potatoes or mashed potatoes or over buttered noodles.